 The selection of the Scrum Master is not defined anywhere in the Scrum Guide.
-Who chooses him?
+Who chooses them?
 With which criteria?

 Different methods can be observed across Agile Organizations: in some cases, the Scrum Master set up voluntarily and is then appointed by the management; in others, he was born as a member of the Team and is elected within it, and often partly continues to carry out development activities, as a team member.